Killing pollinators is like emptying our pantry of much of its contents.David Suzuki Foundation

 To do this, Bee City Canada supports all of the above organizations in creating healthier and more diverse habitats for bees, giving these valuable pollinators a chance to survive and prevent their extinction.

 Finally, Bee City Canada organizes educational sessions, mostly in schools, to raise awareness among teachers and students about the impacts that humans have on bees and the different ways in which people can protect them.

 For each lavender-honey handmade soap sold online and at our boutique, Bleu Lavande will donate $0.50 to Bee City Canada and for each 500 ml lavender hand soap sold, we will donate $1 (while quantities last).

 We don’t use pesticides on our lavender fields.

 We sell lavender plants at our lavender farm.
 This plant is really appreciated by bees.

-We inform and share facts and information about bees in our newsletters and on our social media and via signage at our lavender farm.
+We share facts and information about bees in our newsletters, on our social media and via signage at our lavender farm.